luk3yx/miniirc/README.md

     `False` instead of `True`.
  - Internal-only attributes `irc.sock` and `irc.sendq` (please do not use these) will be renamed.
 Again, please do not use these.
+ - Unspecified hostmasks will be an empty string instead of the command.
+Don't rely on this "feature" if possible, simply ignore the hostmask if you do not need it.

 ## Working examples/implementations